Radioaktivität

 Derived from Baker’s yeast

-mice were given an oral dose of beta-1,3-glucan after the radiation exposure,
+When the mice were given an oral dose of beta-1,3-glucan after the

-considered as an effective way of rebuilding the immune system and preventing
+should be considered as an effective way of rebuilding the immune system

-free-radical scavenger (anti-oxidant) and may even protect the macrophages from
+work as a free-radical scavenger (anti-oxidant) and may even protect the

 http://www.betaglucan.org/history.htm